-The public notice for the Draft EA will be made available in the Clay Center Dispatch for a 3-day review and 14-day comment period.
+The public notice for the Draft EA was made available in the Clay Center Dispatch for a 2-day review and announced a 14-day comment period.

 7.0 LIST OF PREPARERS

 The following is a listing of RUS and consultant staff responsible for the preparation of this EA.